35 Bridal Shower Recipes That Look Fancy, Taste Comforting, and Won’t Ruin Your Morning

 Nathaniel LeeNathaniel’s Pantry Notes: The Showstopper Rule (One Big Visual, Rest Casual)

-At the bridal shower I went to, the host made nine different fancy-looking dishes, and in every picture, she looked really tired.
-At another event, the host made one extravagant cake (a three-tier ridiculous-looking pale pink thing) and bought the rest of the food at Trader Joe’s.
-Which one do you believe people will remember?
-The showstopper rule exists, and once you understand it, you’ll never host a shower any other type.
+At the bridal shower I attended, the host prepared nine different gourmet-looking dishes, and in all her pictures, she looked exhausted.
+At another event, the host made one over-the-top cake (a three-tier bizarre pale pink thing) and bought the rest of the food from Trader Joe’s.
+Which one do you think people will remember?
+The showstopper rule exists, and once you grasp it, you will never host a shower any other way.

-A complete side of salmon.
-Salmon slow-roasted with lemon and herbs served on a platter with yogurt, cucumber, and dill.
-Looks like a wedding and tastes fantastic.
-It takes only one hour and one pan.
+A side of salmon.
+Slow-roasted salmon with lemon and herbs served with yogurt, cucumber, and dill.
+It looks like it could be for a wedding and tastes amazing.
+It only takes an hour and a single pan.

 • A whole roasted bone-in chicken or ham.
 Either carved at the table or pre-sliced and plated.
 No fuss.
 Just centerpiece energy.